m-dadej/MarSwitching.jl/paper/paper.md

 # Summary

-`MarSwitching.jl` is the first package in Julia programming language s[@bezanson2017julia] implementing Markov switching dynamic models.
+`MarSwitching.jl` package allows users of Julia programming language [@bezanson2017julia] to efficiently use Markov switching dynamic models.
 It provides a set of tools for estimation, simulation and forecasting of Markov switching models.
 This class of models is the principal tool for modelling time series with regime changes.
 The time-variation of model parameters is governed by the limited memory Markov process.
 Because of non-trivial likelihood function and the amount of model parameters, Julia is a perfect language to implement this class of models due to its performance.

 Currently, the package provides model estimation with a combination of switching or non-switching intercept, error variance and exogenous variables.
 The transition matrix can be either constant or time-varying.
 The package also provides a set of functions for model diagnostics and forecasting.
 Further development of the package is considered, conditional on the interest in thereof.